AdamWhittingham/device_on_network/README.md

 You probably don't want to have to run your whole app as sudo, so this project provides a JSON API server to let you isolate the high privileges.

+There is also a `init.d` script provided for convenience inside the `scripts` folder.
+It only assumes that your root user has `ruby` on the path by default, so you may need to make some changes depending on your setup.

 Usage
 -----
 ### Start her up!